j-stach/sudoku-primes/README.md

 - The matrix will always have two axes of symmetry because of this:
 Diagonally from (1, 1) to (zenith, zenith), and diagonally from (1, zenith - 1) to (zenith - 1, 1).
-- This means that at most only a quarter of the grid needs to be searched for the existence of the Z-digit.
+- This means at most only a quarter of the grid needs to be searched for the existence of the Z-digit.
 - (Say how rows can be excluded/ruled-out/inferred based on (n - 1) rule)